 Frequently Asked Questions

-• Students are placed in a level appropriate for both their age and level of physical and/or technical development and based on the syllabus of the Royal Academy of Dance for the Children’s Division and School of Nashville Ballet’s syllabus for Academy, Community Youth, and other programs.
-Our instructors are trained professionals who provide age appropriate dance training for all our young artists.
+• Students are placed in a level appropriate for both their age and level of physical and/or technical development.
+They are also placed based on the syllabus of the Royal Academy of Dance for the Children’s Division and School of Nashville Ballet’s syllabus for Academy, Community Youth, and other programs.
+Our instructors are trained professionals who provide age-appropriate dance training for all our young artists.
 Placement within a level is subject to change solely at the discretion of the Artistic Faculty.

 • Children's Syllabus:

-School of Nashville Ballet Children's Divison follows The Royal Academy of Dance curriculum.
-The Royal Academy of Dance (RAD) is an international dance education and training organization, and examination board that specializes in Ballet.
+School of Nashville Ballet Children's Division follows The Royal Academy of Dance curriculum.
+The Royal Academy of Dance (RAD) is an international dance education and training organization, and examination board that specializes in ballet.
 The RAD was established in London, England in 1920 as the Association of Operatic Dancing of Great Britain, and received its Royal Charter in 1936.

 The RAD was created with the objective to improve the standard of ballet training in the UK and, in pursuit of that goal, a new teaching method and dance technique was devised for the Academy by a group of eminent European dancers.
 The RAD is one of the largest dance organizations in the world with over 13,000 members in 79 countries.
-For more information, go to www.rad.org.uk..
+For more information, visit the Royal Academy of Dance.

 Academy & Young Men's Scholarship Program Syllabus:

-Adhering to strict classical standards and logical progressions, the School of Nashville Ballet syllabus evolves in tandem with students progress and adapts to advancements in pedagogy practices.
-Our goal is to train versatile pre-professional dancers that are competitive in any college or professional program they wish to pursue.
+Adhering to strict classical standards and logical progressions, the School of Nashville Ballet’s syllabus evolves in tandem with students progress and adapts to advancements in pedagogy practices.
+Our goal is to train versatile pre-professional dancers that are competitive in any college or professional program they may wish to pursue.

 Community Youth: